 The genus Euphorbia belongs to the family Euphorbiaceae.
 It is one of the largest families of flowering plants comprising of five subfamilies, 49 tribes, 317 genera and about 8,000 species [1].
-Members of the Euphorbiaceae have been popular for traditional & medicinesal herbs.
-Euphorbiaceae members [2] are important for producing very useful substances & 33 species belonging to 17 genera of Euphorbiaceae were reported to be used in herbal medicine.
-Similar reports have been cited for the ancient Yucatan herbal system applying-utilizing different Euphorbiaceae members.
-Major components of Euphorbia latex are sterols, terpenoids, vitamins and insecticides and anti--cancer drugs as [3], [4] published reported on on chemical constituents and economic important plants of Euphorbiaceae.
+Members of the Euphorbiaceae have been popular for traditional & medicinal herbs.
+Euphorbiaceae members [2] are important for producing very useful substances & 33 species belonging to 17 genera of Euphorbiaceae were used in herbal medicine.
+Similar reports have been cited for the ancient Yucatan herbal system applying different Euphorbiaceae members.
+Major components of Euphorbia latex are sterols, terpenoids vitamins and insecticides and anti- cancer drugs [3], [4] published on chemical constituents and economic important plants of Euphorbiaceae.
 The experimental material chosen is a succulent herb with fusiform cylindrical rootstock, where 5 to 8 roots are spread out in different directions, apex is branched and produces 2 to 3 growing points below the soil level.
 E. fusiformis locally called as 'Ban-muli' is of high medicinal value used to treat various diseases like rheumatism, paralysis, liver disorders, arthritis, and abdominal disorders.
-Embryos were are normally produced in vivo following the union of female and male gametes resulting in a bipolar structure that includesd both a shoot and a root meristem apex [5].
-Somatic embryogenesis was first reported in 1958 [6], [7].
-Since then information on somatic embryogenesis has accumulated greatly.
+Embryos were normally produced in vivo following the union of female and male gametes resulting in a bipolar structure that included both a shoot and a root meristem apex [5].
+Somatic embryogenesis was first reported in 1958 [6], [7] since then information on somatic embryogenesis has accumulated greatly.
 Through this research, it is hoped that the in vitro plantlets, callus cultures somatic embryogenesis and histological studies of E. fusiformis Buch.-Ham. can be used as source for the production of useful phytochemical compounds.